Grand National Fallers

 How many Grand National fallers in 2023?

-In 2023, there were 4 fallers in the race.
+In 2023, there were four fallers in the race.

-How many Grand National fallers in 2022?
+How many Grand National fallers were there in 2022?

-In the 2022 race, there 11 fallers in the race.
+In the 2022 race, 11 riders fell.

-How many Grand National fallers in 2021?
+How many Grand National fallers were there in 2021?

 Five of the 40 runners and riders fell at one of the obstacles.

-How many Grand National fallers in 2019?
+How many Grand National fallers were there in 2019?

 Three of the 40 runners and riders fell at one of the obstacles.

-How many Grand National fallers in 2018?
+How many Grand National fallers were there in 2018?

 Six of the 40 runners and riders fell at one of the fences.

-How many Grand National fallers in 2017?
+How many Grand National fallers were there in 2017?

 Four of the 40 runners and riders fell at one of the obstacles in the Grand National.

-How many Grand National fallers in 2016?
+How many Grand National fallers were there in 2016?

 Five of the 40 runners and riders fell at one of the obstacles in the Grand National.

-How many Grand National fallers in 2015?
+How many Grand National fallers were there in 2015?

 Eight of the 40 runners and riders fell at one of the fences.

-How many Grand National fallers in 2014?
+How many Grand National fallers were there in 2014?

 Eight of the 40 runners and riders fell at one of the fences.

-How many Grand National fallers in 2013?
+How many Grand National fallers were there in 2013?

 Two of the 40 runners and riders fell at one of the obstacles in the Grand National racing.